 There’s a good choice of mountain restaurants, from rustic to self-service and there’s even La Folie Douce.
 Once again, Megève might claim it, but this famous apres-ski bar and restaurant actually sits in St Gervais, at Mont Joux, so you can party on the pistes too.

-Summer biking and hiking in St Gervais
+Year-round activities in St Gervais

 The lifts also carry hikers and walkers up and down the mountains, where you can visit farms and buy the tastiest cheeses and other fresh goodies direct from the producers on your summertime walks and hikes.